 John Allen: Support (RAMM) – John Maden: Support (RAMM)

 Robert Porch: Research & Support – Girts Gailans: Photography

 Jose Vasquez: Research notes – Michael Latcham: Research notes

-Sound Gallery is organising pop up virtual installations, presentations and talks and live music events showcasing and celebrating the voice of this unique instrument.
+Sound Gallery is organising pop up virtual installations, presentations, talks and live music events on its continued mission to showcase and celebrate the voice of this unique instrument.

-If you wish to support Sound Gallery’s Virtual Vincenzo™ project or if you would like to find out more, please contact us: www.sound-gallery.net – Email: [email protected]
+If you wish to support Sound Gallery’s Virtual Vincenzo™ project or if you would like to find out more, please email us: [email protected]